orestdubeniuk/Data-Analysis-Portfolio/README.md

 I am Orest and I am Junior Data Analyst.
 I have 5 years' experience in the digital field, most recently in a Software Testing position.
 With my expertise in digital, IT and Data Analysis, I can help make your project not only high-quality but also commercially successful.

-**My Technical Skills:** SQL (BigQuery, MySQL, TablePlus), Google Sheets / Exel, posit.cloud (R Programming), Tableau, Jira, Trello, Querio
+**My Technical Skills:** SQL (BigQuery, MySQL, TablePlus), Google Sheets / Exel, posit.cloud (R Programming), Tableau, Jira, Trello, Querio, Segment

 This repository is used to demonstrate my skills, share my projects, and track my progress in Data Analytics.